Jørn Lande: Ark, Millenium, Beyond Twilight, first solo albums (1999–2001)

-Later on, Jørn got together with guitarist Tore Østby (ex-Conception) and drummer John Macaluso to form the progressive metal band Ark and record their first self titled album in 1999.
+Later on, Jørn got together with guitarist Tore Østby (Conception) and drummer John Macaluso to form the progressive metal band Ark and record their first self titled album in 1999.
 Right after in 2000, he also made part of the American hard rock band Millenium, led by guitarist Ralph Santolla, and recorded the vocals for their album Hourglass.
 The same year, John Macaluso from Ark, who was also playing with Yngwie Malmsteen's band, made contact with the guitarist to include Jørn on a mini tour in Europe, as they needed a vocalist for the band.
 The collaboration between Lande and Malmsteen didn't endure and Jørn left the band in the middle of the tour.
 Also in the same year, Jørn recorded his first solo album called Starfire, which featured mostly cover songs and several band members from his past and current bands as the musicians of the album.

-The second Ark album Burn the Sun was released in 2001 and is one of the most acclaimed works featuring Jørn.
-Also in 2001, he teamed up with keyboardist Finn Zierler and formed the project Beyond Twilight which led to the album The Devil's Hall of Fame, another acclaimed work by the public and media.
+The second Ark album Burn the Sun was released in 2001.
+Also in 2001, he teamed up with keyboardist Finn Zierler and formed the project Beyond Twilight which led to the album The Devil's Hall of Fame.
 Still in the same year, Jørn released his second solo album Worldchanger.